t54-labs/t54-labs-docs/docs/Risk & Fraud (Trustline)/x402-secure-quickstart.md

 * Liability protection for both agent developers and service providers
 * Production-grade proxy integrated with Trustline’s real-time risk layer

-For architecture details and test suite, see the [GitHub repository](https://github.com/t54-labs/x402-secure).

 ### x402-secure now supports Base and Solana

 **x402-secure** is fully compatible with both chains through the x402 protocol.
 Agents settling payments on Base or Solana receive the same pre-transaction risk assessment, behavioral verification, and liability attribution offered by [Trustline](https://docs.t54.ai/docs/trustline#/).